 Module code: PSY4324

 How you'll study

 You will be taught through a combination of lectures, workshops and online activities.

 You will be assessed through a combination of written assessments, oral presentation, project work and a dissertation.

 Who will be teaching you

 Psychology is a rapidly growing department at Edge Hill University with academic experts who are research active.
+On our MSc Health Psychology course, you will be taught by leading experts in health, illness and behavioural change.
 In particular, this is in the areas of thinking and reasoning, work psychology, psychological aspects of substance abuse, counselling, close relationships, and the functioning of working memory.

 The Department of Psychology operates a research internship scheme where you may have the opportunity to volunteer to assist with staff research across a range of exciting projects.
 Previous projects have focused on subjects including eye movements and memory, alcohol and inhibition, autistic traits, attentional bias to pictures and words, personality and offending behaviour, behaviour change and food awareness, multiple perspective taking, the neural underpinnings of action simulation, and the question of whether emojis reveal true emotions.

 You should have a degree equivalent to UK first-class or upper second-class honours (2:1 or above) in psychology, as well as the Graduate Basis for Chartered Membership (GBC) with the British Psychological Society.